Popular Canadian tax credits and deductions (2025)

-While tax season isn't until the end of the year, there are some benefits to planning ahead so you have a clearer idea if you will receive a bill or a refund.
+While tax season isn’t until the end of the year, there are some benefits to planning ahead, including having a clearer idea of whether you will owe tax or get a refund.
 One of the best ways to plan ahead is to be aware of the tax deductions and credits you may qualify for.

 Tax deductions vs. tax credits